TamaraMarr/MapJumper/README.md

 ## MapJumper

-MapJumper uses Google Map's API to get you to the capital of a chosen country.
+MapJumper uses Google Maps' API to get you to the capital of a chosen country.

 Demo: [MapJumper](https://tamaramarr.github.io/MapJumper/).